The Nine of Eight

 Lindsey was poisoned at the reception following Jadis and Mel’s wedding; nobody saw the poison being put in her drink.
 Even if they did, no one said anything.
 Sean watched in horror as his wife choked to death in front of baby Sienna.

-As the body of what had once been Lindsey Matheson was taken to the morgue, Sean glared at Jadis.
+As the body of what had once been Lindsey Stone Rowes was being taken to the morgue, Sean glared at Jadis.
 He should have known that she would somehow be the reason why Lindsey was dead.
 “You just had to do it, didn’t you?”
 He snarled in anger.
 “You just had to kill my wife...”

 “Don’t look at me; I didn’t do it,” said Jadis.